 The Financial Services and Markets Act 2000, as amended (the FSMA) established the FSCS, which pays compensation to eligible customers of authorised financial services firms which are unable, or are likely to be unable, to pay claims against them.
 For further information, please refer to the section entitled "Description of the Society - Regulatory environment".
-Based on the Issuer's share of protected deposits, it paid levies to the FSCS to enable the scheme to meet claims against it.
+Based on the Issuer's share of protected deposits, it pays levies to the FSCS to enable the scheme to meet claims against it.
+The FSCS published its latest levy forecast update for 2023/24 on 25 May 2023.